junxit/us-congress-bills-117/bill.md

   >     - **(B)** may be appointed to more than one term.
   >   - **(6)** *Chair* The Chair of the Subcommittee shall appoint one member of the Advisory Board to serve as the Chair of the Advisory Board.
   >   - **(7)** *Meetings* Not less than once each calendar year, the Advisory Board shall meet at such times and places as may be designated by the Chair of the Advisory Board, in consultation with the Chair of the Subcommittee and the Chair of the interagency working group.
-  >   - **(8)** *Briefing* The Chair of the Advisory Board shall brief the Subcommittee and the interagency working group on the progress of the Advisory Board as necessary.
+  >   - **(8)** *Briefing* The Chair of the Advisory Board shall brief the Subcommittee and the interagency working group on the progress of the Advisory Board as necessary or at the request of the Subcommittee.
   >   - **(9)** *Federal Advisory Committee Act* Section 14 of the Federal Advisory Committee Act shall not apply to the Advisory Board.

 ## § 5.
 Strategic research plan